Mahaveer Raghunathan: Formula 3

 At the beginning of 2015, Raghunathan took part in the final race weekend of the MRF Challenge Formula 2000 series at the Madras Motor Race Track.
 He then returned to Europe to take part in the European Formula 3 Championship for the Motopark team.
 He failed to get any points, finishing 39th in the championship.
 He participated in the official GP3 post season test with the Campos and Trident teams, in preparation for the 2016 GP3 Series, but he only raced in the first round of the championship for Koiranen GP.
 He also tested with the Coloni Motorsport team in Auto GP.

 Auto GP and BOSS GP

 In 2016, Raghunathan raced in the Auto GP championship with Italian team PS Racing, finishing second in the championship.
 In the same year, he also raced in the BOSS GP series in the Formula Class and secured two podiums in his class.

-In 2017, he continued racing in BOSS GP's Formula Class Championship races in his class.
+In 2017, Raghunathan continued racing in BOSS GP's Formula Class Championship races in his class.
 He ended the season as the champion of the Formula Class, as the only driver to compete in all of the season's races.
 He is the first and only Indian to win the BOSS GP Championship.

 World Endurance Championship

 Raghunathan took part in the FIA WEC rookie test at the end of the 2017 season, driving an Oreca 07 for G-Drive Racing.

-In November 2022, he drove for Algarve Pro Racing at the rookie test in Bahrain.
+In November 2022, Raghunathan drove for Algarve Pro Racing at the rookie test in Bahrain.